MicrosoftDocs/learn/learn-pr/azure/analyze-data-in-sentinel/includes/1-introduction.md

-Microsoft Azure Sentinel Analytics provides an intelligent analytics solution that you can use to detect potential threats and vulnerabilities in your organizations.
+Microsoft Azure Sentinel Analytics provides an intelligent solution that you can use to detect potential threats and vulnerabilities in your organizations.

-Contoso, Ltd. is a midsize financial services company in London with a New York branch office.
+Imagine that you work as security operations center (SOC) analyst in Contoso, Ltd. Contoso is a midsize financial services company in London with a New York branch office.
 Contoso uses several Microsoft products and services to implement data security and threat protection for its resources.
 These products are:

 - Microsoft 365
 - Azure Active Directory (Azure AD)